PortSwigger/KollaboratorModuleBuilder/README.md

 ## Usage
 You can write your Python script in the text area under the KMB tab.
 This script will be triggered once an interaction is received by the collaborator.

+##Steps

+- Write the python script
+- Click on "Copy Payload".
+- Make interaction with the the collaborator link copied.
+- Observe that the the python script is executed.

+Note: python output is being redirected to extension's output.

 To use interaction data in your Python script, you can add placeholder for interacation data in your script.
 For example, in `print("__clientIp__")`, `__clientIp__` will be replaced by the interaction IP.

 Here are the 20 placeholders you can use: